bhopals/english-vocabs/skill-set-writing.md

     less electricity but contain toxic mercury.
 Lighter fuel-efficient cars may break down earlier and have to be replaced sooner than heavier cars.
 It is clear that consumers must educate themselves about the choices the make.
   - How Canadians limit environmental damage

+### Chapter 12 - Migration

+- Essay - Immigrants Isolated?
+Tell that to Their Children